 By Capt.
 Ric Liles

 Until next time, good luck and be safe on the water.
-Remember: don’t let your kids be the ones that got away, take them fishing.
+Remember, don’t let your kid be the one that got away.
+Take them fishing.